nexus-devs/docker/README.md

 ## Why Docker?
-If you're unfamiliar with docker, it may seem like just another layer of complexity to maintain, but here's a few reasons why it makes our lives easier and why we cannot live without it:
+If you're unfamiliar with docker, it may seem like just another layer of complexity to maintain, but here's a few reasons why we cannot live without it:

 **Production** <br>
 - Consistent environments.
 We spin up literally the same containers everywhere,